 The options available for dinner in New York City are virtually endless.
 Home to some of the world's finest restaurants, as well as many more affordable choices, it's hard to suggest just one place to have dinner, but if you're in the mood for some of the best Chinese food in the United States, head on over to Chinatown.

 Chinese food in New York City is famously delicious, and surprisingly affordable.
 Two local favorite Chinese restaurants are Wo Hop (17 Mott Street) and Oriental Garden (14 Elizabeth Street).
 Wo Hop serves classic Chinese-American cuisine from lo mein to chop suey, in a plain below-street-level location while Oriental Garden focuses on fresh Chinese seafood that's still swimming in tanks when you arrive.
-You can also check out our list of Recommended Chinatown Restaurants for some other ideas.
+You can also check out some Recommended Chinatown Restaurants for some other ideas.

 Getting There: From the West 4th Street Subway, take the B or D downtown 2 stops to the Grand Street Station.
 Exit on Grand Street and walk west, crossing Bowery.
 If you're heading to Oriental Garden, take a left onto Elizabeth Street and walk two blocks.
 If you're heading to Oriental Garden, take a left onto Mott Street (one street past Elizabeth) and walk two blocks.